-Introducing kids to art at a young age is the key to igniting a passion for learning and lifelong interest, and Grounds For Sculpture, located in Hamilton, is where you can make that first introduction.
-Families love Grounds for Sculpture because it’s not your typical museum—white-walled gallery spaces give way to the great outdoors, where contemporary artworks, installations, and sculptures are placed amid gorgeous gardens, trees, and shrubbery.
+Getting kids acquainted with art when they are young can help them develop a lifelong interest, and Grounds For Sculpture, located in Hamilton, is the kind of place where you can kickstart that passion.
+Families love Grounds for Sculpture because it’s not your typical museum—white-walled gallery spaces give way to the great outdoors, where contemporary artworks, installations, and sculptures are amid gorgeous gardens, trees, and shrubbery.
 The 42-acre property lets you get close to the art, and kids of all ages can appreciate the space.
 It’s no wonder Grounds For Sculpture is one of our favorite NJ attractions.
 Scroll down to learn more about what you should know before you go. (featured image Philip Grausman, ‘Leucantha,’ 1993, metal, aluminum, 108 in x 118 in x 118 in, 1/3, Grounds For Sculpture, Gift of the Seward Johnson Atelier, © Artist’s Estate, photo: David Micheal Howarth Photography)

 Map out a plan